nahidtanvir/doks-child-theme/content/en/docs/tutorial/create-a-homepage.md

 Landing page is typically the page from where one starts browsing a website.
 It contains all the key information, marketing promotions and email.
 The most common goal of the page is lead generation.

-## Page Structure
+## Add Menus with Initial Data

-Each page has the following common components.
+Each page has the following common menu components.
 * Top Menu
 * Main Menu
 * Footer Menu

-A page can have its own components mentioned above or inherit them from the site.
-To keep it simple lets create each of the components and add them to the entire site.
-After that we will create the main contents of the page.
+A page can have its own menus or inherit them from the site.
+To keep it simple lets create each of these menus for the entire site using some initial values.
+We will finalize them later.

 ### Top Menu